Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ```
 import pytest
 @pytest.fixture
-def example_fixture():
+def example_fixture(): #create your test object here
     return 1

-def test_with_fixture(example_fixture):
+def test_with_fixture(example_fixture): #pass your test object as an arg
     assert example_fixture == 1
 ```

 ---
-### Run the same tests with different data: Parametrization
+### Run the same test with different data: Parametrization
-Allows you to run the same test with different input values and a single test (instead of multiple tests)
+Allows you to run the same test many times, with different input values, with a single test definition

 **Example**: We have a function _is_palindrome_ that takes a string and returns True if it is a palindrome (a word spelled the same backwards and forwards) and False otherwise.
 Standard python test code:
 ```